“Sound an alarm with the trumpets.” Numbers 10:9

 “And the LORD spoke to Moses, saying, ‘Make two silver trumpets for yourself.
 You shall make them of hammered work.”
 Numbers 10:1-2

-God commanded Moses to forge two silver trumpets for two specific purposes—to call the Israelite camp together and to direct their movements when the priests sent them out.
+God commanded Moses to forge two silver trumpets for two specific purposes—to call the Israelite camp together and direct their movements when the priests sent them out.
 The priests blew the trumpets a precise way according to each unique instruction.

 Blowing both trumpets with a long steady sound meant the congregation (all the adult males) should gather at the door of the tabernacle of meeting.
 But if the priests only blew one horn, only the leaders of the tribes should gather (v4).

-In addition, the priests also blew the trumpets at the beginning of each month as well as over their burnt and peace offerings as a memorial to God (v10).
+The priests also blew the trumpets at the beginning of each month as well as over their burnt and peace offerings as a memorial to God (v10).
 And when it was time for war, the trumpets were blown as an alarm, in which case God made a unique promise.

 “When you go to war in the land against the enemy who oppresses you, then you shall sound an alarm with the trumpets, and you will be remembered before the LORD your God, and you will be saved from your enemies.”
 Numbers 10:9